 Actually, that’s an understatement.
 Research says that for every 26 unhappy customers, only one complains.
 And 91% of those 25 leave without ever saying why.

-The Selz customer service team gets constant praise for their hard work.
+The Selz customer success team gets constant praise for their hard work.
 In this article, we’re going to share some of the secrets of their success and break down how you can create a happy customer for your small business.

 For a Happy Customer: Be Kind, Patient, Smart and Fast